 You need to have the kind of respect where you hold each other in such high esteem and believe in each other – often more than you believe in yourselves – trusting that your partner is doing the best with the circumstances they are dealt in life.

 Respect is synonymous with trust, and they are both the lifeblood of any successful relationship.
+All healthy relationships contain mutual respect.
+When two people respect one another, they support and trust one another, while appreciating each other’s need for space and independence.

 4. Talk openly about everything, especially the stuff that hurts